-From the opening shot of a Jurassic Park-esque reptilian eye, you know you're in for a wild ride.
+From the opening shot of a Jurassic Park-esque reptilian eye, you know you are in for a wild ride.
 As Mick "Crocodile" Dundee sits in a canoe sharpening his famous knife, a monstrous croc hides somewhere in the deep.
-Suddenly, it attacks, tearing Mick's boat to pieces and leaving him and mate Jacko up a tree.
+The croc suddenly attacks, tearing Mick's boat to pieces and leaving him and mate Jacko up a tree.
 Life for Mick can only get easier, right?
 When Mick arrives at home, he discovers longtime companion Sue's newspaper-mogul father has called, and needs her help on an article at the paper's Los Angeles branch.
-Mick, who recognizes his importance in the modernizing bush is now no more than as a tourist attraction, agrees to join her, and together Mick, Sue, and son Mikey head for the wild country of L.A.
+Mick, who recognizes his importance in the modernizing bush is now no more than as a tourist attraction, agrees to join her, and together Mick, Sue and son Mikey head for Los Angeles.
 Here the adventure truly begins, as Mick and Jacko brave a cowboy bar where the horsemen are of a different color, and a Hollywood film party where everyone seems interested in Mick's mate Malcolm "Mal" Gibson's colorful exploits.
-Soon, Sue's article leads to a sleazy film producer...Written by
+Sue's article soon leads to a sleazy film producer, so ...Written by

 See more »

 21 of 24 people found this review helpful.

 Was this review helpful to you?